Alana Springsteen

 Alana Springsteen is an American country music singer and songwriter.
 She gained fame in 2023 after releasing her first full-length album, Twenty Something.

 Early life

-Springsteen grew up in Virginia Beach, Virginia with her parents and three younger brothers, where she started making music at an early age.
+Springsteen grew up in Virginia Beach, Virginia, with her parents and three younger brothers, where she started making music at an early age.
 She started playing guitar at age 7 and wrote her first song, called "Fairy Tale", at age 9.
-When she was 10 years old, Springsteen's family moved to Nashville, Tennessee to support her music career, and she secured a publishing deal at age 14.
+When Springsteen was 10 years old, her family moved to Nashville, Tennessee, to support her music career, and there she secured a publishing deal at age 14.
 Some of her early performances were at minor league baseball games.
 Springsteen has said that both her grandfathers were pastors.
 Despite having the same surname, Springsteen is not related to musician Bruce Springsteen.